Nature Menu

 Once they do decide to stir themselves, sycamores put forward very alien-looking shoots (they rival in weirdness the ones on horse chestnut), which resolve themselves into tassels of flowers that hang down like bunches of grapes, and leaves that sometimes look brown and autumnal when they unfold.
 They may then grow to full size only slowly.

-London plane leaf shoots appear at the same time as the flowers, but generally remain small until May (the tree looks a mess while they are in this state).
+London plane leaves appear at the same time as the flowers, but generally remain small until May (the tree looks a mess while they are in this state).
 You can also see quite a few of last year's brown seed balls still on the twigs, which may fall and break apart producing piles of silky tassels on the ground, though the timing for this is very variable.

-Perhaps the most dramatic leafing event in April, however, is when oaks come out, turning whole swathes of the countryside from brown to green.
-You could claim, indeed, that this is the moment when winter is finally banished from the landscape.
-They produce leaves and yellow-green tassel flowers simultaneously, but the leaves are slow to grow and the flowers dominate to begin with.
+Oaks produce leaves and yellow-green tassel flowers simultaneously, but the leaves are slow to grow and the flowers dominate to begin with.
 You have to look closely to see this, however, as from a distance the flowers look like new foliage.
 On trees with no or fewer flower tassels, the leaves grow more rapidly.

 Another very striking tree contribution to the treescape is from beech.
-While some leaves may be seen from the third week (the first week in 2019), these tend to be on saplings or lower branches.
-The main wave of new foliage is typically not till the fourth week (as in 2010, 2015, 2017, 2019, 2022 and 2024) or early May (2012, 2013, 2016, 2021 and 2023), and some large trees further north (eg on the Ashridge estate near Tring) or high up (on top of Leith Hill in Surrey) may come out quite a bit later than the main mass.
+While some leaves may be seen from the second or third week of the month, the main wave of new foliage is typically not till the fourth week, or even the first week of May in colder years.
+Some large trees further north (eg on the Ashridge estate near Tring) or high up (eg on top of Leith Hill in Surrey) may come out quite a bit later than the main mass.
+Leafing is accompanied by the appearance of male flowers, though this is very variable - lots some years, almost none in others.

 When new, beech leaves seem incredibly bright and hang in limp lines like washing hanging out to dry, making them one of the more breathtaking sights in the woods, particularly when backlit by the sun.
 Their appearance often coincides with the fullest phase of the bluebell season, the luminous green leaves providing a brilliant backdrop to the purple-blue of the flowers.

-There are in fact two types of ash flower - the more compact male ones and the female ones which are already flecked with the seeds to come.
-Birds such as wood pigeons and blue tits enthusiastically peck away at both of them.
+Birds such as wood pigeons and blue tits enthusiastically peck away at both types of flower.
 Within a week or two the male flowers fall to the ground while the female ones lengthen into feathery fans and slowly become more seed-like.

-From a distance these seed fans can make ashes look as if they are leafing, but they do not actually do so until the very end of April, the first week of May, or - in 2012, 2014, 2016, 2019 and 2021 - the second week.
+From a distance these seed fans can make ashes look as if they are leafing, but mostly they do not actually do so until the very end of April, the first week of May, or - in 2012, 2014, 2016, 2019 and 2021 - the second week.
 Even in normal years their foliage can remain tentative until late in May.

 More April pages:

-© Peter Conway 2006-2024 • All Rights Reserved
+© Peter Conway 2006-2026 • All Rights Reserved

 1 comment: